Documentation – Current v24.2

 To avoid issues with the black and white levels, we recommend converting raw files (CR2, NEF, RW2, etc.) to Adobe DNG format and reading it directly into Imatest— not using dcraw.
 This description is taken from Raw Files— Direct DNG (Adobe Digital Negative) read.

-• Download and install Adobe’s free DNG converter by going to Adobe’s download page for Windows or Macintosh, and following the instructions.
+custom_DNG_compatibilityAny commercial raw file (CR2, RW2, NEF, etc.) can be converted to DNG format using Adobe’s free DNG Converter .
+Download here and follow the instructions.
 Adobe Digital Negative Converter runs in a GUI window.
 To use it for undemosaiced files, open it and click Change preferences to open the Preference window, then select Custom… in the Compatibility dropdown window to open the Custom DNG Compatibility window.
 Linear (demosaiced) should be unchecked and Uncompressed should be checked, as shown on the right.

 Generalized Read RAW